Jorge Herrera (swimmer)

 Jorge A. Herrera Soto (born September 4, 1972) is a former international freestyle swimmer from Puerto Rico.
 He started swimming at the age of seven in Round Hill Swimming Team.

 Among other competitions, Herrera participated in the 1990 Central American and Caribbean Games in Mexico, the 1991 6th World Swimming Championships in Australia, the 1991 Pan American Games in Cuba, the Pan Pacific Swimming Championships in Edmonton, Canada, and the 1992 Summer Olympics.

 His best World Ranking result was a 10th place @ the 6th World Championships in Perth in the Men's 400m Freestyle (3:54.01).
 Herrera is best known for winning two silver medals and one bronze at the 1991 Pan American Games in Havana, Cuba, and five medals (two gold, two silver and a bronze) in the 1990 Centroamerican Games in Mexico.
-He currently holds national records in the 400 and 1,500 m freestyle since 1991.
+He currently holds national records in the 400 and 1,500 km freestyle since 1991.